 Next steps

 Rassa Shahidzadeh, MD, is a gastroenterologist on the medical staff at Baylor Scott & White Medical Center – Plano.
-Dr. Shahidzadeh received his medical degree from Baylor College of Medicine in Houston.
-He fulfilled both his internship and residency at Baylor College of Medicine in Houston.
-He then completed a fellowship in gastroenterology at the Medical College of Georgia in Augusta, Georgia.
-In 2006, Dr. Shahidzadeh was the recipient of the American College of Gastroenterology Fellow Recognition Award.
-He is clinically interested in colorectal cancer prevention, gastroesophageal reflux disease, disorders of the pancreas and biliary system, disorders of the intestinal tract, disorders of the liver, gastroparesis, and nutrition.
-Dr. Shahidzadeh is married with one son and one daughter.
-He enjoys spending time with his family, playing tennis and traveling.
+He is clinically interested in colorectal cancer prevention, gastroesophageal reflux disease, disorders of the pancreas and biliary system, disorders of the intestinal tract, disorders of the liver, gastroparesis and nutrition.
+In 2006, Dr. Shahidzadeh received the American College of Gastroenterology Fellow Recognition Award and was featured in D Magazine’s Best Doctors list.